 Climb up the Corrieyairack Pass

-The Corrieyairack Pass is a remote pass across the 760m high Monadhliath Mountains from Laggan on the edge of the Cairngorms National Park to Fort Augustus on Loch Ness.
+The Corrieyairack Pass is a remote pass across the 760m high Monadhliath Mountains from Laggan on the edge of the Cairngorms National Park to Fort Augustus.

 You can now walk or cycle the 25-mile pass along General Wade’s military roads with spectacular views of the Monadhliath Mountains.
 Short on time?
-You don’t need to climb far up the pass from the village for an incredible view of Loch Ness and Fort Augustus.
+You don’t need to climb far up the pass from the village for an incredible view the loch and Fort Augustus.

 Did you know?
 The military road through the Corrieyairack Pass was built in 1731 and became the site of a key Jacobite battle – the Corrieyairack Pass was used by the Bonnie Prince to drive British army from the hills above Loch Ness – and back down the road they had just built!